reAIM-Lab/reaim-lab.github.io/group.md

       <a href="" style="text-decoration: none; color: #0077C8;">Google Scholar</a> -->
     </p>
     <p>
       Zilin is a doctoral student in Computer Science advised by Dr. Shalmali Joshi.
-He received his bachelor degree in Computer Science and Engineering at The Chinese University of Hong Kong, Shenzhen under the supervision of Prof. Shuang Li and Prof. Hongyuan Zha and an international visiting student at Yale University through Y-VISP.
+He received his bachelor degree in Computer Science and Engineering at The Chinese University of Hong Kong, Shenzhen under the supervision of Prof. Shuang Li and Prof. Hongyuan Zha and was an international visiting student at Yale University through Y-VISP.
+His research interest is in machine learning for healthcare, causal inference and reinforcement learning.
     </p>
   </div>
 </div>